solodev/photos-module/README.md

 ## Step 1: Add the Form
  - photo-form.tpl

 Create a calendar for the Photo Gallery and upload the following form.
 This module must be a "Type" of "Photos", which will allow you to upload photos to each gallery.
+Be sure to replace SITE_NAME with your site's name.

 ```
 <div class="panel-group">